Little One: Chapter 21

 But it was working.

 The desired effect was slowly being realized.
-The shallow physical pain was replacing the much deeper emotional one.
+The physical pain was distracting me from the much deeper emotional one.
 The memories slowly faded to black, one by one.
-All I could think about was these blistering cuts, this simple pain and nothing else.
+All I could think about was these blistering cuts, this simple pain and nothing else. . .

 I pressed my nails harder, as hard as I could, until I was sure my skin would bruise from the sheer pressure.